 During your appointment with Norma, she will give you more information about what legal fees may look like.
 She will then discuss with our founder and partners to offer an official retainer if we can take your case.
 This number does not reflect the entire costs associated with your matter as many variables will affect it once we start working.
 We’ll have candid discussions with you from the beginning.
 Throughout representation, we will request replenishment as needed to keep a positive balance in your retainer.

-Our office is based in downtown Brooklyn and our attorneys are licensed in New York and New Jersey.
+Our office is based in NYC and our attorneys are licensed in New York and New Jersey.
 However, we represent clients all over the country.
 For cases outside our jurisdiction, we work with local counsel to sponsor us to practice law in those places.

 Yes!
 Attorney disciplinary rules require confidentiality.
 And those apply to everybody who works for us.